Kexanone/apyllo/README.md

-# apyllo
+# Apyllo
-Discord bot for displaying status of a game server
+A Discord bot for displaying status of a game server